Top Quark Physics at the Tevatron: Direct Searches for New Physics in the Top-Quark Sector

 \dzero\ searched for some admixture of $\st_1 \bar{\st_1}$ pairs in the \ttbar\ final state using the $ljt$ channel~\cite{Abazov:2009ps}.
 In this analysis the neutralino mass has been fixed to a value close to the experimental LEP limit, $m_{\tchi^0_1}=50$~\gevcc, while the \st\ mass has been varied from 130 to 190~\gevcc\ and the chargino mass from 90 to 150~\gevcc.
 Events with at least three jets and at least one identified $b$-jet have been used.
 For events with at least four jets, a kinematic reconstruction to the \ttbar\ hypothesis is performed.
 As the \ttbar\ signature is very similar to the \st\ signal, a multivariate likelihood discriminant is employed to separate the two processes.
 Separate discriminants have been trained for the three-jet and the four-jet events.
-Variables based on the two jet or three jet invariant masses, the reconstructed top-quark mass, the jet \pt, the scalar sum of the jet \pt, and the angular separation between the jets are used as inputs to the discriminants.
+Variables based on the two jet or three jet invariant masses, the reconstructed top-quark mass, the jet $E_T$, the scalar sum of the jet $E_T$, and the angular separation between the jets are used as inputs to the discriminants.
 As no excess over the SM expectation is observed, a binned likelihood over the discriminant distributions is constructed using Bayesian statistics to extract the upper limits on the $\st_1 \bar{\st_1}$ pair production cross section taking systematic uncertainties into account.
 Using 0.9~\fb, \dzero\ obtains limits that are a factor of 2 to 13 times larger than the MSSM theory prediction and agree with the expected limits within uncertainties~\cite{Abazov:2009ps}.

-When both scalar top quarks decay as $\st \to b l \tilde{\nu}_l$, the experimental signature is similar to the \ttbar\ $dil$ signature.
-Searches exploiting this decay channel have been performed by CDF~\cite{Aaltonen:2010uf} and \dzero~\cite{Abazov:2007im}.
-In these analyses the selection criteria are optimized to suppress the \ttbar\ contributions.
-The data are consistent with the SM expectation and the resulting limits significantly extend the LEP2 exclusions when $m_{\st} >> m_{\tilde{\nu}}$.
+When both scalar top quarks decay as $\st \to b l \tilde{\nu}_l$ the experimental signature is similar to the \ttbar\ $dil$ signature.
+Searches exploiting this decay channels have been performed by CDF~\cite{Aaltonen:2010uf} and \dzero~\cite{Abazov:2007im}.
+A similar experimental signature is obtained if the scalar top quark is assumed to decay as $\st\ra \tchi^+_{1}b \ra \tchi^0_1 \ell^+ \nu b$ as is done in~\cite{Aaltonen:2010zzz}.
+In all three of these analyses the selection criteria are optimized to suppress the \ttbar\ contributions.
+The data are consistent with the SM expectation and the resulting limits significantly extend the LEP2 exclusions when $m_{\st} >> m_{\tilde{\nu}}, m_{\tchi^0_1}$.